-On June 27, 2018, National HIV Testing Day, leading HIV/AIDS organizations in Pinellas County announced their collaborative plan to reduce new HIV infections within the County.
-With support provided by the Foundation for a Healthy St. Petersburg, the project partners have developed and implemented a collaborative plan to reduce new HIV infections by 50% over a 3-year period utilizing a “90-90-90-50” cascade model.
+On June 27, 2018, National HIV Testing Day, leading HIV/AIDS organizations in Pinellas County announced their collaborative plan to reduce new HIV transmissions within the County.
+With support provided by the Foundation for a Healthy St. Petersburg, the project partners have developed and implemented a collaborative plan to reduce new HIV transmissions by 50% over a 3-year period utilizing a “90-90-90-50” cascade model.

 Thus far, enhancements to current community practices have included:

-- Increased targeted testing by looking at epidemiological data, knowledge, and behaviors
+- Increased testing in high-incidence populations by looking at epidemiological data, knowledge, and behaviors

-- Increased linkage services to include intensive case management and a peer approach to identify the more at-risk individual with the more intensive social and environmental barriers to care
+- Increased linkage services to include intensive case management and a peer approach to identify persons behaviorally vulnerable to HIV with the more intensive social and environmental barriers to care

-- Decreased the window of time with which individuals are tested and then treated to decrease viral loads and infections
+- Decreased the window of time with which individuals are tested and then treated to decrease viral loads and transmissions

 - Decreased stigma by increasing social media messaging

-- Promotion of PrEP as a preferred and practiced method to decrease infection rates
+- Promotion of PrEP as a preferred and practiced method to decrease transmission rates

 - Promotion of policy changes to reduce stigma and implement best practices as well as continue good works as a method of sustainability